ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 for Apple IOS devices BLE connection can be made with my app <a href="https://ednieuw.home.xs4all.nl/BLESerial/BLESerialPRO.html"> BLE Serial pro </a> on the <a href="https://apps.apple.com/nl/app/ble-serial-pro/id1632245655?l=en">app store</a> .<br>

-For Android <a href="https://play.google.com/store/apps/details?id=com.nordicsemi.nrfUARTv2&amp;hl=en&amp;gl=US"> &nbsp;nRF UART terminal program </a>and <a href="https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal">
+For Android <a href="https://play.google.com/store/apps/details?id=com.nordicsemi.nrfUARTv2&amp;hl=en&amp;gl=US"> nRF UART terminal program </a>and <a href="https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal">
-Serial Bluetooth terminal</a>. <br />
+Serial Bluetooth terminal</a>. <br>
 Unfortunately these Android apps can not read strings longer than 20 characters. <br>
 If you see a garbled menu enter and send the character '+' to select the slower transmission mode.

-Settings are set by entering the first character of a command following by parameters if necessary.<br />
+Settings are set by entering the first character of a command following by parameters if necessary.<br>
 For example to set the colours of the characters in the display to white enter: Q2 <br>
 <br>
  Set time by entering T130245.
 (130245 will also work) <br>